 Although there is sugar in the flapjack, it also can be considered somewhat healthier than many other cake bars.
 The reason?
 A flapjack mainly contains oats that are full of iron, zinc, and vitamin B so you can eat them without too much guilt.

-- 200g (3/4 cup) unsalted butter
+- 1 teaspoon unsalted butter

 - Pinch salt

-- Pinch ground ginger (optional)
+- Optional: pinch ground ginger

-Preheat the oven to 180C/350F/Gas 4
+- Heat the oven to 350 F/180 C/Gas Mark 4

-The Flapjack keeps well stored in an airtight tin.
+- The flapjack keeps well stored in an airtight tin.

-The method of making these alternative flapjack recipes if the same as above just vary the quantities and ingredients as follows.
+The recipe above is a traditional flapjack, but there are also many, many other options.
+The method of making these alternative flapjack recipes is the same as above, just vary the quantities and ingredients as follows.

 - Coconut Flapjack: Use the same amount of oats and add in 2 ounces/55 g of sweetened dried coconut and continue with the recipe.

 - Apricot and Honey Flapjack: This healthier recipe than the traditional flapjack is made by using 3.5 ounces/100 g butter with 3 ounces/85 g soft brown sugar and 3 tablespoons honey, 12 ounces/350 g oats mixed with 3.5 ounces/100 g finely chopped dried apricots, and 1 small mashed banana.